DolphDev/PSV/Documentation/Rows.md

 ##Formulas

 This module supports computed row columns called "formulas".
-Why formulas allow behavior similar to excel like formulas (Granted, they are somewhat limited in this degree), formulas are more for leverage outside python code with your rows.
+Why formulas allow behavior similar to excel formulas (they are somewhat limited in this degree), formulas are more for leverage outside python code with your rows.

 Formulas are represented by functions that accept 1 argument and kwargs.
-Formulas will not be ran until output.
+Formulas will not be ran until output or if referenced by other formulas.

     #Example Function
-    def ex_formula(row, *kw):
+    def ex_formula(row, **kw):
-        return row.sku + row.name
+        return row.sku + row.name + kw["id"]

+    #Example Lambda
+    lambda row, **kw: row.sku + row.name

 The `row` argument, if not specified will be supplied with the row this formula is on.
 This can be specified differently in the `.formula` method.
 This is simply a default for common usecases.
 If you wish to send more than 1 row to the function (or any other kind of data) kwargs is supported.

 for row in api.rows:
-    row.formula('name', lam)
+    row.formula('name', ex_formula, id=1)

+See the full documentation to see other features..

 ##Setting the output flag